 The minimalist and modern cafe is clad in grey tones, clean lines and pleasing wooden furniture.
 This really is the first time we’ve wished that our house looked like a cafe.

 But The Mew Cafe get props for not stopping at the decor – just as much effort has been put into their dishes, and everything from the salad to dessert is exquisitely arranged.

 Going to this cafe isn’t just a feast for your stomach, but a feast for your eyes as well.
-Don’t forget to try out their amazing breakfast menu; the Eggs Benedict and basically any dessert are simply unforgettable.
+Don’t forget to try out their amazing breakfast menu; the Eggs Benedict (and basically any dessert) is simply unforgettable.